Cäcilie von Eskeles

-Cäcilie von Eskeles (1760 Berlin - 25 April 1836 Vienna) was a prominent German Jewish noblewoman, salonnière, music collector and harpsichordist in early 19th century Vienna.
+Cäcilie von Eskeles (1760 Berlin - 25 April 1836 Vienna) was a German Jewish noblewoman, salonnière, music collector and harpsichordist in early 19th century Vienna.
 She was a friend of Goethe and of Beethoven.

 Family life

 Cäcilie was the ninth of fifteen children of the Prussian Court Jew and banker Daniel Itzig and his wife Mariane (Miriam), née Wulff.
 She was also known in her family as Zippora, Zipporah, Zipora, Zipper and Zipperche.
 She was the sister of Fanny von Arnstein, Bella Salomon and Sara Levy.
 In 1777 she married her cousin Benjamin Isaac Wulff, from whom she later separated, possibly because of his conversion to Christianity.
 The couple had no children.

 Vienna salon

 In 1800 she married again, to Bernhard von Eskeles, a Viennese banker and business partner of Nathan Adam von Arnstein, who was married to her sister Fanny.
 On her arrival in Vienna, Cäcilie was described by Karoline Jagemann as a woman who “outwardly bore the stamp of the women of the Old Testament” who had “not quite overcome the peculiar dialect of her nation” but who “knew how to make up for what was striking in her features by elegance in form and deportment.”